Hierarchical Point Attention for Indoor 3D Object Detection: Method

-Since object candidates (\textit{i.e.}, query) will have different sets of keys and values depending on the size of their bounding box proposals, the number of $K$ and $V$ tokens also differs for each object candidate.
+Since each $\mathbf{q_i}$ has its own sets of keys and values depending on the size of its bounding box predictions, the size of $K_i$/$V_i$ differs across queries.
 To allow batch computation, we set a maximum number of points ($N_{local}$) for the sampling process and use $N_{local}$ as a fixed token length for every query point.
-For bounding boxes that contain less than $N_{local}$ points, we pad the point sequence with an unused token to $N_{local}$ and mask the unused tokens out in the cross-attention function; for those containing more than $N_{local}$ points, we randomly discard them and truncate the sequence to have $N_{local}$ points as keys and values.
-Lastly, in the case where the bounding box is empty, we perform ball query~\cite{pointnet} around the object candidate to sample $N_{local}$ points.
+For bounding boxes that contain less than $N_{local}$ points, we pad the point sequence with an unused token to $N_{local}$ and mask the unused tokens in the cross-attention function; for those containing more than $N_{local}$ points, we randomly discard them and truncate the sequence to have $N_{local}$ points as keys and values.
+Lastly, when the bounding box is empty, we perform ball query~\cite{pointnet} around the object candidate to sample $N_{local}$ points.

-Same as MS-A, Local-A does not pose additional requirements on modules input, therefore we can apply it at any layer of a transformer.
-Specifically, we apply Local-A at the end of a transformer where bounding box proposals are in general more accurate.
+Like MS-A, Local-A does not pose additional requirements on a module's input.
+Therefore, we can apply it to any transformer layer.
+We apply Local-A at the end of a transformer where bounding box proposals are generally more accurate.
+We empirically set $N_{local}=16$ with related ablation study in Section~\ref{sec:ablation}.